 3. Traffic Flows

-More than 3,000 vehicles per day (24 hour, 2-way flow) will pass through the site.
+More than 3000 vehicles per day (24 hour, 2-way flow) shall pass through the site (Officers discretion can be used in exceptional circumstances).
 With low traffic flows, associated risk is likely to be reduced.

 4. Environmental Concerns